 The Faith Community Nurse Network provides training and support to faith community nurses and other health professionals in Minnesota to lead evidence-based health promotion programming in their faith communities and other sites.
 Health promotion and disease prevention are at the core of faith community nursing practice.

 Please complete the form below if you are interested in working with the Faith Community Nurse Network to lead evidence-based workshops.
-An FCNNTC staff person will contact you with information on upcoming training and workshop opportunities.
+An FCNN staff person will contact you with information on upcoming training and workshop opportunities.

 Stepping On: Fall Prevention Program